Hyperbaric Medicine Applications - How pure, pressurized oxygen can be medicine - the risks and health benefits of Hyperbaric Oxygen Therapy

 on Hyperbaric Oxygen Treatments

-What is Hyperbaric Oxygen Therapy?
-The use of pressurized oxygen for health complaints is called hyperbaric oxygen therapy.
+The use of pressurized oxygen for health complaints is called hyperbaric oxygen therapy (HBOT).
 This alternative medicine approach to healing involves breathing pure oxygen while in a pressurized chamber, allowing 100% oxygen to infuse the bloodstream.
+There is a good page of frequently asked questions about hyperbaric oxygen therapy which explains how patients should prepare for an HBOT treatment, possible side effects, conditions that are contraindicated, etc. They also include a long list of conditions for which hyperbaric oxygen therapy is thought to be useful.

 Hyperbaric Oxygen Therapy and Cancer: There have also been a few studies using hyperbaric oxygen in cases of radiation necrosis and the results were favorable.
 However, hyperbaric oxygen is not used to treat cancer in most cases.
 I'm hoping that the use of HBOT for radiation necrosis will expand in the future as it might significantly help so many dealing with this condition after having radiation treatments for cancer.